public-law/news_util/README.md

 ## Retrieves legal citations and bibliograhic info from a web page

-This is currently for internal use: It outputs JSON or Ruby code.
+It outputs JSON or Ruby code.

 ```bash